-This report shows our water quality and what it means to you our customer.
+This report shows our water quality and what it means to you, our customer.

 If you have any questions about this report or concerning your water utility, please contact Shelly Bunker at 435-503-1901.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on first Monday of every month at 6 pm.
+They are held on the first Monday each month at 6 pm, at the Health Department Building.

-Daniels routinely monitors for constituents in our drinking water in accordance with the Federal and Utah State laws.
-The following table shows the results of our monitoring for the period of January 1st to December 31st, 2019.
+Daniels Municipal routinely monitors for constituents in our drinking water in accordance with the Federal and Utah State laws.
+The following table shows the results of our monitoring for the period of January 1st to December 31st, 2022.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.